Funding and Scholarships to Study Abroad

 Graduate Scholarship Directory: The Complete Guide to Scholarships, Fellowships, Grants and Loans for Graduate and Professional Study (available at Queen's Stauffer Library)

-The Grants Register: The Complete Guide to Postgraduate Funding Worldwide (available at QUIC International Resource Library)
+The Grants Register: The Complete Guide to Postgraduate Funding Worldwide (available in the QUIC Resource Centre)

 Guide to Canadian Scholarships: University/College Scholarships, Fellowships, Loans, Bursaries, Awards, Prizes, Research Grants.
 Volume II: In-Course Awards, Volume III: Graduate Awards (available at Queen's Stauffer Library)